As the virus crisis drags on, hard-hit French youth struggle

 With only three weeks of in-person classes since September and being new to the city, she has struggled to create the social connections that are essential to building an adult life.

 “It has not been easy to integrate, to meet with people,” she said.
-In the meantime, she enjoys chatting on the phone with her grandmother, who also lives alone, and is looking forward to working for the summer in the Atlantic seaside resort of Biscarrosse — as long as restaurants reopen.
+In the meantime, she enjoys chatting on the phone with her grandmother, who also lives alone, and is looking forward to working this summer in the Atlantic seaside resort of Biscarrosse — as long as restaurants reopen.

 Many young people are similarly struggling.
 Nightline in Paris, a hotline for students, has seen a 40% jump in calls since the country entered its first lockdown in March.